kitmenke/fix-eventid-10016/readme.md

      to the user NT AUTHORITY\SYSTEM SID (S-1-5-18) from address LocalHost (Using LRPC) running in the application container Unavailable SID (Unavailable).
 This security permission can be modified using the Component Services administrative tool.

+Giving the SYSTEM account access is actually pretty complicated.
+In order to change the permissions for the COM Server application, you need permissions to two separate registry keys.

 # Scripts

-finderrors.ps1 - Search the windows event log for entries matching the above. checkerrors.ps1 - Check to see if the given user has FULL CONTROL to the application (using app id). fixerrors.ps1 - TODO: automatically fix the error.
+ - finderrors.ps1 - Search the windows event log for entries matching the above.
+ - checkerrors.ps1 - Check to see if the given user has FULL CONTROL to the application (using app id).
+ - fixerrors.ps1 - Automatically fix the error.
+This script automates the manual steps documented here: http://answers.microsoft.com/en-us/windows/forum/windows_8-performance/event-id-10016-the-application-specific-permission/9ff8796f-c352-4da2-9322-5fdf8a11c81e?auth=1

 # Notes
-This script automates the manual steps documented here: http://answers.microsoft.com/en-us/windows/forum/windows_8-performance/event-id-10016-the-application-specific-permission/9ff8796f-c352-4da2-9322-5fdf8a11c81e?auth=1

-Source:

 https://answers.microsoft.com/en-us/windows/forum/windows_10-performance/event-log-writes-error-related-to-application/e64806c2-510c-44c6-b22e-257d07d47200?page=2